 Find And Edit .htaccess

-To make any changes to our file, you first need to find it.
+To make any changes to your file, you first need to find it.
 That’s not always easy, because it is hidden by default.
 The easiest way to access .htaccess

 is via FTP but you can also use cPanel or any other admin interface.

-In this case, we will start by opening your FTP client of choice and connecting it to the server. .htaccess
+In this case, we will start by opening our FTP client of choice and connecting it to the server. .htaccess

-is usually located in the root directory of a website.
-However, as I mentioned, it is most often invisible.
+is usually located in the root directory of your website’s folder.
+However, as mentioned, it is most often invisible.

 In FileZilla, you can change that under Server > Force showing hidden files.
-However, your client might have the option somewhere else.
+Your software might have the option somewhere else.

 After you have located it, you can edit the file like any other.
 In FileZilla this means right-click and then View/Edit.